Downtown Parking

 Safety Stick located in front of Thrive Co-Working, located at 100 Main Street SW.

-All on-street public parking spaces—excluding marked loading zones—are free with a two-hour time limit.
-These spaces are monitored by the City of Gainesville’s Downtown Security Ambassadors, who also support the Gainesville Police Department in overseeing public parking decks and surrounding downtown areas.
+Parking areas are watched by the City of Gainesville’s Downtown Security Ambassadors, who also support the Gainesville Police Department in overseeing public parking decks and surrounding downtown areas.

 Photo of City-Branded Downtown Security Ambassador Truck, driving around Downtown Gainesville.